-In the aftermath of an aviation disaster it has become a standard operation procedure to criticize the crisis communications efforts of the airline.
-Often for cause.
-But now that Malaysia Airlines gets criticized for its crisis communications regarding the still missing flight MH370, it seems inappropriate to me.
-Especially as some allegations are mixing up the responsibilities of the stakeholders involved.
+It has become a standard operation procedure to criticize the crisis communications efforts of the airline in the aftermath of aviation disasters, often for cause.
+But now that Malaysia Airlines gets criticized for its crisis communication regarding the still missing flight MH370, it seems inappropriate to me.
+Especially, as some allegations seem to mix up up the authority and responsibilities of the actors involved.

 Patrick Meschenmoser (Frankfurt am Main)

-Of course there are textbook approaches to tackle an incident.
+Of course, there are textbook approaches to tackle an incident.
 But there is nothing like a textbook crisis.
-With the passengers’ families and friends in vain, some still hoping for a miracle, blaming the airline for bad crisis communications fosters the thought among them that the carrier is holding back information.
+With the passengers’ families and friends in vain, some still hoping for a miracle, blaming the airline for bad crisis communications fosters the thought among the next of kin that the carrier is holding back information.
 The critics give the impression that the airline should be in total control of communication.
-It never is.
+Actually, it never is.
+This is just impossible.
 Yes, there are things to be improved and there will still be enough time to analyze which exactly.
 I am sure Malaysia Airlines will do so.
 And hopefully all other airlines will learn their lessons, too.
-So the intention of this article is not to focus on what has been done well or badly so far.
+So the intention of this article is not to focus on what has been managed well or badly so far.
 Let’s just take a short glance on what a disaster like MH370 means to an airline.

-One of the most difficult challenges, and obviously the biggest one in this unique case, always is to make sure what really happened.
+One of the most difficult challenges, and obviously the biggest one in this unique case, is to find out what really happened.
 Where and when?
 Who was onboard, who missed the flight?
-Was it really your aircraft?
-Even in the event of a crash at an airport there might be a time of uncertainty about which carrier is involved, with the media often pointing in the wrong direction at first.
+Was it really our aircraft?
+Even in the event of a crash at an airport there might be a time of uncertainty about which carrier is involved.
+Often, the media will point in the wrong direction at first.
 You have to screen a constantly growing stream of often conflicting information coming from internal sources, authorities, first responders, eye witnesses and the media.
 Verifying this information is most important and to shoot from the hip a really bad idea.
 An airline needs to establish itself as a credible source of facts.
 Imagine the pain a spokesperson would cause giving out false data regarding survivors, for example.
 Once you have fed families and media with faulty information, that’s it.
 Everything you are going to say from now on will be questioned.

-Years ago there was something called “Golden Hour”, some 60 minutes you usually got after an accident to get your first statement out until news channels had their machinery up and running.
+Years ago there was something called “Golden Hour”, some 60 minutes you usually got after an accident to get your first statement out until news channels got their machinery up and running.
 That’s history.
 Today stories break within seconds.
 Citizen journalists with their ubiquitous smartphones cover events from T minus zero - often providing pictures in high definition.
 The affected airline gets blamed for lacking information right out of the blocks.
-Speculation generators in social media are switched to override.
-Given the circumstances Malaysia Airlines’ response came in time – they first had to be really sure the flight isn’t simply delayed due to a malfunction.
-Communicators pointed out from the very first moment, that they mustn’t speculate.
-They quickly stopped inappropriate advertising, set-up a “dark site” bundling all confirmed information and have updated some two dozen times so far.
+Speculation generators in social media will be switched to override.
+Given the circumstances, Malaysia Airlines’ response came in time – they first had to be really sure the flight isn’t simply delayed due to a malfunction.
+The airline's communicators pointed out from the very first moment, that they mustn’t speculate.
+They quickly stopped inappropriate advertising, set-up a “dark site” bundling all confirmed information and have updated it some two dozen times so far.

 Some criticize Malaysia Airlines for issuing conflicting information.
 To me, this is pretty unfair.
 While the airline never speculated on what happened to MH370, it had to constantly correct information that’s been prematurely issued by third parties: alleged ACARS messages, potential flight tracks, potential terrorists using stolen passports, fields of debris, you name it.
 The simple solution suggested by some experts: just liaise with all these stakeholders.
 Sounds good in theory.
 Malaysia Airlines would have to coordinate communications with two dozens of nations participating in the search and rescue operations, with Boeing and Rolls Royce, with civil aviation authorities and investigators of at least China, Malaysia and the US, with military institutions and criminal investigators, with the airports of origin and destination, with flight crew unions, air traffic control and last but not least its major shareholder: the Malaysian government.
 And this list is far from being complete.
 It’s a true liaison nightmare.